wbsoft/parce/docs/source/deflanguage.rst

-The :attr:`@lexicon <parce.lexicon.lexicon>` decorated methods behave like classmethods, i.e. when you call the method through the class definition, it yields the rules, and the code yielding the rules knows the current Language class via the ``cls`` argument.
+The :attr:`@lexicon <parce.lexicon.lexicon>` decorated methods behave like classmethods, i.e. when the lexicon is accessed for the first time, it calls the method with the current Language class as the ``cls`` argument.
 So the rules are able to in their target point to other lexicons of the same class.
 This makes inheriting and re-implementing just one or a few lexicons very easy.
 Of course a target may also point to a lexicon from a *different* language class, in case you need to switch languages.

+It is a convention that the lexicon method returns a generator yielding the rules, but you can return any iterable containing the rules.

 The pattern